robstewart57/Gps2HtmlReport/README.md

 -----

 * This Haskell program currently makes use of elevation, latitude and longitude.
 There are many other attributes possibly available in WptType.
 Ideas for what to do with these attributes [here](http://hackage.haskell.org/packages/archive/GPX/0.4.8/doc/html/Data-Geo-GPX-WptType.html#t:WptType) most welcome.
+* Properly attribute copyright of the OSM images to the OSM project as per their [copyright statement](http://wiki.openstreetmap.org/wiki/Legal_FAQ)

 Problems
 -----